Hefei: History

 The construction in 1912 of the Tianjin–Pukou railway, farther east, for a while made Hefei a provincial backwater, and much of its importance passed to Bengbu.
 In 1932–36, however, a Chinese company built a railway linking Hefei with Yuxikou (on the Yangtze opposite Wuhu) to the southeast and with the Huai River at Huainan to the north.
 While this railway was built primarily to exploit the rich coalfield in northern Anhui, it also did much to revive the economy of the Hefei area by taking much of its produce to Wuhu and Nanjing.

 Although Hefei was a quiet market town of only about 30,000 in the mid-1930s, its population grew more than tenfold in the following 20 years.
 The city's administrative role was strengthened by the transfer of the provincial government from Anqing in 1945, but much of its new growth derived from its development as an industrial city.

+Hefei was designated the provincial capital in 1952.

 A cotton mill was opened in 1958, and a thermal generating plant, using coal from Huainan, was established in the early 1950s.
 It also became the seat of an industry producing industrial chemicals and chemical fertilizers.
 In the late 1950s an iron and steel complex was built.
 In addition to a machine-tool works and engineering and agricultural machinery factories, the city has developed an aluminum industry and a variety of light industries.

-There are several universities based in the city.
+Hefei's development was advanced by the Third Front construction.
+In 1970, the University of Science and Technology of China relocated to Hefei.
+It is one of the best technological universities in the country.

+In 1978, the Chinese Academy of Sciences opened a Hefei branch.
+Several electronics institutes were moved from Beijing to Hefei in the early 1980s.
+The establishment of these educational and research and development institutions in Hefei were a foundations for its subsequent growth in innovation.

+In 1991, Hefei was one of the first Chinese cities to establish a High-Tech Industrial Zone.

+A period of rapid growth began in 2005, when Hefei party secretary Sun Jinlong initiated a strategy of industry-based city building.
+Sun prioritized the automobile, electric appliance, and equipment manufacturing sectors of the city's economy.
+The city government established a department for attracting investment and sent teams around the country to recruit businesses to Hefei.
+Sun also launched a construction program of neighborhood redevelopment, road system improvement, rail system, and a new international airport.
+Hefei's GDP grew at the highest rate of any Chinese provincial capital during Sun's tenure.

+Since the 2010s, Hefei has developed high-tech industries and an innovation-driven economy, including semi-conductors and alternative energy economic sectors.